top of page

 An attendant hands Byron a note

 T: Who is she!
-It's that Geltruda isn't it! (starts fainting)
+It's that puttana Geltruda isn't it! (starts fainting)

-B: Good god Teresa! - a warning has just been given to me not to take such long rides in the Pine Forest without being on my guard (ponders) I will carry a stiletto between my teeth, place a pair of Mantons in my pocket and wear a Highland broadsword at my hip
+B: Good god Teresa! - a warning has just been given to me not to take such long rides in the Pine Forest without being on my guard (ponders) To the devil with them!
+I will carry a stiletto between my teeth, place a pair of Mantons in my pocket and wear a Highland broadsword at my hip

 T: I will give you poison too - as a backup - and a quick guide to potent local curses and hand gestures